Kenneract/Bose-Reverse-Engineering/SmartSpeakerProtocol.md

 TODO: Bump all the serial values in here to a full byte (eg. `F` should be `0F`) for consistency.

 ## Introduction
 The SmartSpeaker protocol is a proprietary protocol which defines a series of commands for controlling an audio device.
-It appears to be the protocol used for communication between the Console unit and the Bass Module in my theater setup.
+It appears to be the protocol used for communication between the Console unit and the Bass Module in my theatre setup.
 Normally it is used by the Console to command the Bass Module to change volume, switch input source, power down, etc..
 Each command (request) should be met with a response from the opposing device.
 This document outlines my efforts to reverse-engineer this protocol.

 ## Hardware
-According to the troubleshooting guide `[0, p20]`, the SmartSpeaker implementation is over a single-wire serial connection; it runs at 4800 baud, is half-duplex & bi-drectional.
+According to the troubleshooting guide `[0, p20]`, the SmartSpeaker implementation is over a single-wire serial connection; it runs at 4800 baud, is half-duplex & bi-directional.
 The guide also suggests it uses positive logic with 0V-3.3/5V levels, but my unit seems to use exclusively 0V/5V.
 A troubleshooting guide for another model `[2, p13]` suggested the data format could be UART; 1 start bit, 8 data bits, no parity bits, and 1 stop bit (8N1), though suggests 3.3V logic levels.
 Probing with an oscilloscope found the 8N1 UART configuration to be accurate (albeit at 5V).

 ## Probing
 By soldering some wires onto the Bass Module's connector, I was able to see the data exchange between the Console and Bass Module using an oscilloscope.
-Even while the Console is "off", commands are still being sent to the Bass Module repeateldy.
+Even while the Console is "off", commands are still being sent to the Bass Module repeatedly.
 It seems that it is the same command being sent ~25 times per second; below is an analysis of one of these exchanges.

 <center><img src="graphics/firstScope.png" width=600rem></center>